jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 ---
 &nbsp;&nbsp;This is the summary of how I use svn and now git.
 **But, git isn't better or worse than Subversion, it's different.**
 I've been using svn for the past three years and git for several months, which are exactly not long enough to write a deepgoing article about these two tools.
 Well, if you're new to one of them, this post may be of some use.
-I'll just talk about how, not much why.
-Any question, leave some comments at the following comment box, I'll answer it as soon as I find it, and as long as I Know How To Reply >_<.
+I would just talk about how instead of why.
+Any questions, leave some comments at the following comment box, I'll reply them as soon as I see it, and as long as I Know How To Answer >_<.
 Anyway, there may be some mistakes below.
-Tell me when you find it.
-Much appreciate about that.
+Tell me when you find them.
+Much appreciation about that.

 &nbsp;&nbsp;So now let's begin.
-And this is the catalogue:
+This is the catalogue:
 [1.
 How to pull files](#sec1)
 [2.
 How to add files and commit](#sec2)
 [3.
 How to update files](#sec3)